Nebulamarous/Nebulamarous/README.md

 Right now: I am working with C++ object-oriented code for my team's robot's as well as looking intoy typescript/unreal game dev for game jams

-In the future: I am looking to study for and complete my cybersecurity [CompTIA Security+](https://www.comptia.org/certifications/security) for a potential career in cybersecurity.
+In the future: I am looking to study for and complete my cybersecurity [CompTIA Security+](https://www.comptia.org/certifications/security) certification for a potential career in cybersecurity.